DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claims 1, 3, 8, 9, 60, 62, 67 and 68, Yih discloses a method for reducing a volume of tissue at the base of the tongue or in the throat or at any number of other locations ([0057]) by enclosing a volume of tissue between two electrodes (fig. 8, 22A or 23, note “any of the device and method embodiments below” in [0057]), the electrodes being located on a device that is inserted, noninvasively, within/through the mouth at least (i.e. where the base of the tongue/throat is located, see e.g. fig. 8).
-Yih does not disclose the use of irreversible electroporation (IRE).
+Regarding claims 1, 3, 8, 9, 62 and 67, Yih discloses a method for reducing a volume of tissue at the base of the tongue or in the throat or at any number of other locations ([0057]) by enclosing a volume of tissue between two electrodes (fig. 8, 22A or 23, note “any of the device and method embodiments below” in [0057]), the electrodes being located on a device that is inserted, noninvasively, within/through the mouth at least (i.e. where the base of the tongue/throat is located, see e.g. fig. 8).
+Yih does not specifically discuss treating tonsils or adenoids specifically, although it is reiterated that Yid does provide an open-ended teaching of treating tissue in other locations ([0008]), specifically for the purpose of treating sleep apnea ([0008]).
+Beyar discloses another method of treating sleep apnea and specifically teaches that the based of the tongue, tonsils and adenoids can all be subject to tissue shrinking via ablative energies (abstract).
+Therefore, before the application was filed, it would have been obvious to one of ordinary skill in the art to modify the method of Yid to apply tissue-reducing ablation to any area or combination of areas known to relevant to the treatment of sleep apnea, including the base of the tongue, tonsils and/or adenoids as at least taught by Beyar, that would produce the predictable result of treating the sleep apnea of a particular patient.
+Yih also does not disclose the use of irreversible electroporation (IRE).
 However, Yih teaches that any of several ablation modalities can be used ([0010]), including “any other type or combination of energy modalities” ([0058]).
-In fact, IRE is commonly used in the art for ablation, having recognized benefits over other ablation modalities such as radiofrequency (RF).
+In fact, IRE is commonly used in the art for ablation, having recognized benefits over thermal ablation modalities such as radiofrequency (RF), one of the energies used by Yih.
 Pearson, for example, discloses another tissue shrinking method ([0012]) that uses IRE ([0039]) and teaches that IRE, being non-thermal, has the advantage over thermal modalities such as RF, microwave and cryogen ([0017], note those ablation modalities are also disclosed by Yih such as in [0010]).
 Pearson also discloses the use of several sequences (pulse trains, [0040]).
-Therefore, before the application was filed, it would have been obvious to one of ordinary skill in the art to modify the method of Yih to employ IRE such as taught by Pearson to produce the predictable result of shrinking tissue at the base of the tongue while avoiding undesirable temperature changes.
-It is noted that whatever IRE parameters are used to shrink tissue must have been “set”/”selected” at some point because IRE parameters are not randomly generated, where the IRE parameters that result in non-thermal ablation thus result in “limited heat” at the treatment zone.
+Therefore, before the application was filed, it would have been obvious to one of ordinary skill in the art to further modify the method of Yih to employ IRE such as taught by Pearson to produce the predictable result of shrinking tissue while avoiding undesirable temperature changes.
+It is noted that whatever IRE parameters are used to shrink tissue must have been “set”/”selected” at some point because IRE parameters are not randomly generated, where the IRE parameters that result in non-thermal ablation thus result in avoiding heat-induced symptoms at the treatment zone.

 Regarding claim 61, the method of Yih does not disclose any steps regarding intubation, presumably because a person of ordinary skill in the art would know what options are available to perform a medical procedure.
 Since there are only two options regarding intubation (yes or no), and the level of ordinary skill in the art includes knowledge of intubation, it would have been obvious to such a person at the time the application was filed was to further modify the method of Yih to include intubation, or to dispense with intubation, to produce the predictable result of treating a patient according to the preferences of a medical professional.